What is an Intellectual Property Agreement?

-In requesting your permission or consent, they may point out all the reasons why their mark does not infringe on your mark, why there would not be any consumer confusion in the marketplace if both marks are allowed to co-exist, and they may possibly offer you monetary compensation for allowing their mark to register.
+Requesting permission or consent, may point out all the reasons why a mark does not infringe on another mark.
+This would also prevent any consumer confusion in the marketplace.
+Both marks are allowed to co-exist with a possible offer of monetary compensation for allowing a mark to register.

 This idea of “co-existence,” whereby two or more marks may exist and their owners are able to continue doing business in the marketplace, results in yet another analogous arrangement known as a Co-Existence Agreement.